Abdel Khalek Sarwat Pasha: Sarwat-Chamberlain negotiations

 Sarwat and King Fuad I, at the Egyptian club in London.
 11 July 1927.

 Sarwat (in dark glasses) visiting the Tomb of Saad Zaghlul, September 1927.

 On 23 August 1927, Saad Zaghlul Pasha, national icon and Leader of the majority Wafd Party died in Egypt.
 During the negotiation and until his death, Saad had been in communication with Sarwat about the negotiation.
 It took three weeks for the party to elect Mostafa El-Nahas Pasha as new leader.
 The new leader was known for his extremism, guaranteeing that the Party would maintain its revolutionary approach.
 Lord Lloyd, the British High Commissioner, was of the view that the negotiations should be suspended as “Zaghlul had been the one person whose support of a treaty with England could have ensured its acceptance.
 With his death, the possibility of such acceptance was rendered indefinitely more remote”.
 He also saw that the Liberal Democratic Party, which supported Sarwat, had a better chance to secure the lead after Saad Zaghlul's death and that a suspension of the negotiations would help to that end.
-The foreign office, not listening to its people on the terrain, wanted to move forward “Curiously enough, these considerations were used in London as an argument in favor of pressing forward the treaty negotiations, although it was realized that the prospect of securing the treaty was now remote”.
+The foreign office, not listening to its people on the terrain, wanted to move forward “these considerations were used in London as an argument in favor of pressing forward the treaty negotiations, although it was realized that the prospect of securing the treaty was now remote”.
 On the Egyptian side, the death of Saad did not discourage Sarwat from his aim.
 On the contrary, he was the one who insisted on resuming the negotiations. and returned to London at the end of October 1927 to do so.

 The negotiations were long and arduous.
 According to Sarwat “We were not moving forward without a lot of hardship and suffering”.
 On 6 February 1928, Secretary of State Chamberlain sent a threatening letter to Sarwat.
 Despite no agreement having yet been reached, he demanded that the draft treaty be presented as is to the Egyptian Government for signature.
 This was followed by a second similar letter on 24 February.
 Sarwat, being also pressured by his Ministers and by El-Nahas, the new leader of the Wafd, had no choice but to submit the incomplete draft treaty to Nahas.
 After studying it, Nahas and his party rejected the document.

 On 4 March 1928, The Cabinet rejected the draft treaty.
 On the same day, Sarwat informed the Foreign office through the High Commissioner of the rejection and presented his resignation to the King.